nomadicmehul/Learn-By-Teaching-Rust/CONTRIBUTING.md

 ## Participation guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL](iamrowdymehul@gmail.com).
+Please report unacceptable behavior to [EMAIL].

 ## What we're working on